Skip to Main Content

 In addition to subject databases, you might find using citation databases such as Scopus useful.
 And depending on the depth and subject matter of your research, it's worth considering some authoritative grey literature.

 Check out our A-Z Databases list for a complete rundown of recommended databases in your discipline area.
 Be prepared to go outside your discipline area as well, depending on your research question.
 For example, if you are studying the educational aspects of nursing studies, check out an education database, such as ERIC.
-If you are researching the psychological effects of working as a paramedic, do some searching in a psychology database, such as PsychINFO.
+If you are researching the psychological effects of working as a paramedic, do some searching in a psychology database, such as PsycINFO.
 For Australian studies, check Informit Online.

 Citation Databases